MFerretti27/Scoreboard/README.md

 ## How Data is Collected
-- The script uses multiple API's for each sport to increase stability and information avaliable
+- The script uses multiple API's for each sport to increase stability and information available
 -	Primary source: ESPN API.
 -	Secondary Source: MLBStats-API (baseball), nba_api (basketball), nhlapi (hockey).
 -	It always tries to grab data from ESPN API first and will grab from both API's when a team is currently playing a game
     -	If only primary source fails:
         -   Tries a secondary API based on the sport.
-All data but Spread/OverUnder will still be displayed so its not very noticable.
+All data but Spread/OverUnder will still be displayed so its not very noticeable.
-        -   A small message will appear in bottom right saying ESPN API failed (Only will be displayed for specfic team that it failed for).
+        -   A small message will appear in bottom right saying ESPN API failed (Only will be displayed for specific team that it failed for).
     -   If only secondary sources fail:
         -   Displays basic info from ESPN.
         -   Some details (last pitch thrown, bonus status, shots on goal, play by play, etc) might be missing but most data will still be displayed.